Ramsi-K/BikeShare-DataAnalysisinR/README.md

 # Bike Share Case Study

 This was my first data analysis project R.
-It was a requierd project for the Google Data Analytics Specialization Course on Coursera
+It was my capstone project for the Google Data Analytics Specialization Course on Coursera

 ### Table of Contents